godaddy/engineering/_posts/2018-07-10-react-native-wdio.md

 });
 ```

-Above is a dummy test block that installs the application on the emulator, opens the app, runs the test and closes the application.
+Above is a dummy test block that installs and runs the app and then initiates the test and closes the application.

 **Run the test:**
 For iOS and Android, make sure you have the required Xcode or Android Studio build tools set up to run React Native application.
-For Android, start the emulator before running the tests.
+For Android use [AVD Manger](https://developer.android.com/studio/run/managing-avds) to start the emulator before running the tests.

 Run the UI test: